François Viète: First steps in Paris

 In 1571, he enrolled as an attorney in Paris, and continued to visit his student Catherine.
 He regularly lived in Fontenay-le-Comte, where he took on some municipal functions.
 He began publishing his Universalium inspectionum ad Canonem mathematicum liber singularis and wrote new mathematical research by night or during periods of leisure.
 He was known to dwell on any one question for up to three days, his elbow on the desk, feeding himself without changing position (according to his friend, Jacques de Thou).

 In 1572, Viète was in Paris during the St. Bartholomew's Day massacre.
 That night, Baron De Quellenec was killed after having tried to save Admiral Coligny the previous night.
 The same year, Viète met Françoise de Rohan, Lady of Garnache, and became her adviser against Jacques, Duke of Nemours.

-In 1573, he became a councillor of the Parliament of Brittany, at Rennes, and two years later, he obtained the agreement of Antoinette d'Aubeterre for the marriage of Catherine of Parthenay to Duke René de Rohan, Françoise's brother.
+In 1573, he became a councillor of the Parlement of Rennes, at Rennes, and two years later, he obtained the agreement of Antoinette d'Aubeterre for the marriage of Catherine of Parthenay to Duke René de Rohan, Françoise's brother.

 In 1576, Henri, duc de Rohan took him under his special protection, recommending him in 1580 as "maître des requêtes".
 In 1579, Viète finished the printing of his Universalium inspectionum (Mettayer publisher), published as an appendix to a book of two trigonometric tables (Canon mathematicus, seu ad triangula, the "canon" referred to by the title of his Universalium inspectionum, and Canonion triangulorum laterum rationalium).
 A year later, he was appointed maître des requêtes to the parliament of Paris, committed to serving the king.
 That same year, his success in the trial between the Duke of Nemours and Françoise de Rohan, to the benefit of the latter, earned him the resentment of the tenacious Catholic League.

 Exile in Fontenay

-Between 1583 and 1585, the League persuaded Henry III to release Viète, Viète having been accused of sympathy with the Protestant cause.
+Between 1583 and 1585, the League persuaded king Henry III to release Viète, Viète having been accused of sympathy with the Protestant cause.
 Henry of Navarre, at Rohan's instigation, addressed two letters to King Henry III of France on March 3 and April 26, 1585, in an attempt to obtain Viète's restoration to his former office, but he failed.

 Viète retired to Fontenay and Beauvoir-sur-Mer, with François de Rohan.
 He spent four years devoted to mathematics, writing his New Algebra (1591).